cosmos/cosmos-sdk/docs/spec/auth/vesting.md

-    OriginalVesting  Coins // coins in account upon initialization DelegatedFree    Coins // coins that are vested and delegated EndTime          Time // when the coins become unlocked }
+    OriginalVesting  Coins // coins in account upon initialization DelegatedFree    Coins // coins that are vested and delegated DelegatedVesting Coins // coins that vesting and delegated

+    EndTime  Time // when the coins become unlocked
+}

 // ContinuousVestingAccount implements the VestingAccount interface.
 It